On Helly number for crystals and cut-and-project sets: Helly numbers for two-dimensional crystals

-If there are at least four additional copies of $\Z^2$ with two points among vertices of $P$, then at least two corresponding pairs of segments are equal and parallel, and applying the lemma \ref{lem:parallel} to these four points and parallel side of triangle $ABC$ we get a contradiction.
+If there are at least four additional copies of $\Z^2$ with two points among vertices of $P$, then at least two corresponding pairs of segments are equal and parallel, and applying Lemma~\ref{lem:parallel} to these four points and a parallel side of the triangle $ABC$ we get a contradiction.
 Thus, if $k\geq 4$, then all copies of $\Z^2$, except possibly four, can have at most one point among vertices of $P$.
 If $k$ is 3, then one copy can have three points, and two other can have two points each.

-The third case can be summarized in the following table:
+Altogether, the third case can be summarized in the following table:

-\subsection{Case 4: $n=2$.}
+\subsection{Case 4: $N=2$.}

-Assume that there are more than $7$ copies of $\Z^2$ that have two points among vertices of $P$ each.
-Note, that a vector connecting two vertices of $P$ from the same copy of $\Z^2$ must be a basis vector of $\Z^2$.
-According to lemma \ref{lem:parallel}, there could be at most two vectors of any direction, so there will be vectors of at most four directions.
+We will show that there are at most $6$ copies of $\Z^2$ that have exactly two points among vertices of $P$.
+We will prove that statement by contradiction and we assume that there are at least $7$ copies of $\Z^2$ that have two points among vertices of $P$ each.

+Every vector connecting two vertices of $P$ from the same copy of $\Z^2$ must be a basis vector of $\Z^2$.
+According to Lemma \ref{lem:parallel}, there could be at most two vectors of any direction, so there will be vectors of at least four directions.
+We claim that among these four vectors there exist two that do not form a basis of $\Z^2$.

+Again, looking for contradiction, If every pair forms a basis, we can assume that one pair is the standard basis $(1,0)$ and $(0,1)$.
+Then each coordinate of the remaining vectors should be $1$ or $-1$, but any two vectors of the form $(\pm1,\pm1)$ do not form a basis of $\Z^2$ since the corresponding determinant is 0 or $\pm 2$.
+Thus, there are two vectors among the initial four that do not form a basis of $\Z^2$.